pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Workloads/Pods/Pods_Overview.md

 * Smallest and simplest object that can be created / destroyed.
 * Represents a running process in your cluster.
 * Encapuslates an application container (or in some cases multiple containers), a storage resource, a unique network IP and options that govern how the container(s) should run.
-* Represents a unity of deployment : _a single instance of an application in K8s_, which might consist of either a single container or a small number of containers that are tightly coupled and share resources.
+* Represents a unit of deployment : _a single instance of an application in K8s_, which might consist of either a single container or a small number of containers that are tightly coupled and share resources.
 * Docker is the most common container runtime.
 * Support for other container runtimes is also provided.
 * Pods are used in two ways.